What is empowerment?

 Empowerment in the psychosocial field

-In the psychosocial area, the main focus is on empowerment.
-Elderly people, people with disabilities and those with mental illness, are encouraged and supported to live self-determined and autonomous lives.
+Empowerment is also a main focus in the psychosocial field: Elderly people, people with disabilities and those with mental illness, are encouraged and supported to live self-determined and autonomous lives.
 These people are encouraged to draw on their existing resources, which they need to shape their lives.

 Empowerment in companies